magoo/making-decisions/index.md

 - 25 utils on two hot dogs, because I think I could handle two.
 - 20 utils on three hot dogs, because I could give one away.
 - 5 utils on four hot dogs.
 This is becoming wasteful.
-- Zero utils for anything above four.
-A hot dog curse
+- Zero utils for anything above four hot dogs.
+Eventually it would become a curse.

 I would rather have no hot dogs than too many hot dogs.
 Most preferred are the right amount of hot dogs.